zjykzj/YOLOv2/README.md

 ## Background

 YOLOv2 has made more innovations on the basis of YOLOv1.
-For the network, it has created Darknet-19 and added YOLO-layer implementation; For the loss function, it adds anchor box settings to help network training with more fine-grained features.
+For the network, it has created Darknet-19; For the loss function, it adds anchor box settings to help network training with more fine-grained features.
 Compared with YOLOv1, YOLOv2 is more modern and high-performance.

 This repository references many repositories implementations, including [tztztztztz/yolov2.pytorch](https://github.com/tztztztztz/yolov2.pytorch) and [yjh0410/yolov2-yolov3_PyTorch](https://github.com/yjh0410/yolov2-yolov3_PyTorch), as well as [zjykzj/YOLOv3](https://github.com/zjykzj/YOLOv3).